Bale had 'no doubts' before historic Wales goal

 Wales play Iran next up on Friday.

-Boss Rob Page said "once against it's all about Bale" after the Los Angeles FC forward's 41st international goal.
+Manager Rob Page said "once again it's all about Bale" after the Los Angeles FC forward's 41st international goal.

-When asked if Bale was always going to take the penalty, he told ITV: "A million percent.
+When asked whether Bale was always going to take the penalty, he told ITV: "A million percent.
 He's never let us down."

+Bale added to BBC Sport: "Of course you feel the pressure but it's my responsibility, my job to step up and take penalties as the penalty taker.

 Wales were deservedly behind at half-time in Doha through Weah's 36th-minute opener, but improved after bringing on target man Kieffer Moore for Daniel James at the break.